-Kyrgyzstan, - officially the Kyrgyz Republic - is an independent state with its own constitution since 31 August 1991.
+Kyrgyzstan - officially the Kyrgyz Republic - is an independent state with its own constitution since 31 August 1991.
 Now it is one of the democratic republics of Central Asia.
-The president - the head of the state and the parliament - are elected directly for a five year term.
+The president - the head of the state – is directly elected by the people for a single 7-year term, and the parliament elected directly for a five year term.

 Climate: Kyrgyzstan has a continental climate with a great difference in local temperatures.
 In general it is sunny, in some areas more than 2.900 hours of sun a year.
 In January the average temperature in Bishkek is around zero, at the Issyk-Kull lake it usually stays above zero.
 In February, March the snow disappears but high in the mountains, there can be snow until the beginning of May.
 It rains mostly in early spring.
 In the summer, in Bishkek it can be warm, even hot.
 Temperatures above 35 degrees are no exception.
 In the mountains the temperature stays more moderate.
 Depending on the altitude even in the summer it can drop to zero degrees.